DATABASES A to Z

 Psychology and Behavioral Health: Comprehensive database covering notable theories, people, social issues, life stages, the physiology and anatomy of the nervous system and various mental illnesses or conditions.
 It is an electronic version of the series of reference books by the same title.

-Referencia Latina: A full-text Spanish language databases with reference books, magazines, and health reports.
+Referencia Latina: A full-text Spanish language database with reference books, magazines, and health reports.

 Salem History: Electronic versions of several reference book sets.
 The sets are: Defining Documents in American History, Great Events from History, Innovators, Milestone Documents, and Musicians and Composers.
 They are searchable across all volumes or individually.